asreview/asreview/docs/source/lab/models.rst

   Maximum and 5% Uncertainty)`, `Random`, `Top-down`, `Uncertainty`
 - **Balancers**: `Balanced`

-For advanced users, you can also integrate components from the :doc:`nemo` package, which provides access to more powerful feature extractors and
+For advanced users, you can also integrate components from the :doc:`dory` package, which provides access to more powerful feature extractors and
 classifiers:

-- **ASReview NEMO Feature Extractors**: `doc2vec`, `gtr-t5-large`, `labse`,
+- **ASReview Dory Feature Extractors**: `doc2vec`, `gtr-t5-large`, `labse`,
   `multilingual-e5-large`, `mxbai-embed-large-v1`, `sbert`
-- **ASReview NEMO Classifiers**: `AdaBoost`, `Neural Network - 2-Layer`, `Neural Network - Dynamic`, `Neural Network - Warm Start`, `XGBoost`
+- **ASReview Dory Classifiers**: `AdaBoost`, `Neural Network - 2-Layer`, `Neural Network - Dynamic`, `Neural Network - Warm Start`, `XGBoost`

 Tips for customization:

-- Combining components from ASReview and NEMO allows for highly flexible and powerful models.
+- Combining components from ASReview and Dory allows for highly flexible and powerful models.
 However, some feature extractors may not work with certain classifiers.
-For example, some NEMO feature extractors cannot be combined with the ASReview Naive Bayes classifier.
+For example, some Dory feature extractors cannot be combined with the ASReview Naive Bayes classifier.
 - Experiment with different combinations to find the best fit for your dataset and research goals.
 You can use the simulation mode in ASReview LAB to